fangger4396/energon_example/cement.md

 You can find the implement codes in the google driver [**here**][download2] and try it by yourself.
 The dir structure is as follows.
-You can have quick try by running the energon_example in your terminal.
+You can have quick try by running the **energon_example.py** in your terminal.
 ```
 Energon
 │   README.md